DV

 Quick verdict

-NVDA (NVIDIA Corporation) and NVDU (Direxion Daily NVDA Bull 1.5X Shares) are both quarterly-pay dividend ETFs, but they take different approaches.
+NVDA (NVIDIA Corporation) is a stock, while NVDU (Direxion Daily NVDA Bull 1.5X Shares) is an ETF — they take fundamentally different approaches.

 Deep dive